dosorio/rPanglaoDB/README.md

 rPanglaoDB
 ========
-R package to download and merge labeled single-cell RNA-seq data from the [PanglaoDB](https://panglaodb.se/) database into a [Seurat](https://CRAN.R-project.org/package=Seurat) object.
+An R package to download and merge labeled single-cell RNA-seq data from the [PanglaoDB](https://panglaodb.se/) database into a [Seurat](https://CRAN.R-project.org/package=Seurat) object.

 Install
 -------